 In addition, on October 7, 2023, Hamas militants and members of other terrorist organizations infiltrated Israel's southern border from the Gaza Strip and conducted a series of terror attacks on civilian and military targets.
 Thereafter, Hamas launched extensive rocket attacks on Israeli population and industrial centers located along the Israeli border with the Gaza Strip.
 Shortly following the attack, Israel's security cabinet declared war against Hamas and launched an aerial bombardment of various targets within the Gaza Strip.
-It is possible that other terrorist organizations will join the hostilities as well, including Hezbollah in Lebanon, the Houthi in Yemen and Palestinian military organizations in the West Bank, resulting in a widening of the conflict.
-The intensity and duration of Israel's current war against Hamas is difficult to predict as are such war's economic implications on the global economy.
-Although our business has not been materially impacted by the ongoing military conflict between Russia and Ukraine, Israel and Hamas, geopolitical tensions, or record inflation to date, it is impossible to predict the extent to which our operations, or those of our suppliers and manufacturers, will be impacted in the short and long term, or the ways in which the conflict may impact our business.
+Recently, other terrorist organizations joined the hostilities as well, including Hezbollah in Lebanon, the Houthi in Yemen and it is possible that Palestinian military organizations in the West Bank will also join, resulting in a widening of the conflict.
+The intensity and duration of Israel's current war against Hamas, Hezbollah and the Houthi's is difficult to predict as are such war's economic implications on the global economy.

+Although our business has not been materially impacted by the ongoing military conflict between Russia and Ukraine, Israel and Hamas, Hezbollah and the Houthi's geopolitical tensions, or record inflation to date, it is impossible to predict the extent to which our operations, or those of our suppliers and manufacturers, will be impacted in the short and long term, or the ways in which the conflict may impact our business.
 The extent and duration of the conflict in Ukraine, the Middle East, geopolitical tensions, record inflation, sanctions and resulting market disruptions are impossible to predict, but could be substantial.
 Any such disruptions may also magnify the impact of other risks described herein.